safe-global/safe-docs/source/contracts/architecture.md

 ---
 ### Base Contracts
 #### SelfAuthorized.sol
-The self authorized contract implements the `authorized()` so that only the contract itself is authorized to perform actions.
+The self authorized contract implements the `authorized()` modifier so that only the contract itself is authorized to perform actions.

 Multiple contracts use the `authorized()` modifier.
 This modifier should be overwritten by a contract to implement the desired logic to check access to the protected methods.